Skip to main content

 Practice Conversations at Home

-Social fluency is a skill, and skills are built through practice.
-Role-play common social scenarios at home: how to introduce yourself, how to join a group already playing, how to handle a friend saying no. Rehearsing in a safe environment with a trusted adult reduces the cognitive load of doing it in real situations.
+Social skills are just that—skills.
+They get better with practice.
+Role-play the tricky stuff at home: how to introduce yourself, how to jump into a group that's already playing, what to do when a friend says no. Rehearsing with you in a safe space takes the pressure off when it happens for real.

-Use stuffed animals or characters to 'act out' social scenarios—it removes self-consciousness and makes practice feel like play.
+Use stuffed animals or action figures to act out social scenarios—it takes the self-consciousness out and makes practice feel like play.

 2